eggheadio/eggheadio-course-notes/auditing-react-apps-for-accessibility-08733265/notes/03-egghead-write-unit-tests-for-accessibility-using-jest-axe-and-enzyme.md

 <TimeStamp start="0:07" end="0:15">

-To get started we need to add the right dependencies, keep in mind the `enzyme-adapter` correspond to the react version you are using.
+To get started we need to add the right dependencies, keep in mind the `enzyme-adapter` corresponds to the react version you are using.
 Run `npm install jest-axe enzyme enzyme-adapter-react16 --save-dev`

 </TimeStamp>